Understanding the different types of bulk liquid tanks

 Compartments

-Most bulk liquid tanks are single compartment tanks – the entire tank is one big compartment.
+Most bulk liquid tanks are single-compartment tanks – the entire tank is one big compartment.
 Other tanks are segregated into two, three, four, or even five compartments.
 With multi-compartment tanks, each compartment can house a different chemical and has its own unloading valve.

 Loading and unloading

+At the top of the tank is a dome, which is opened for loading the trailer.
+Air compressors or pumps are used to load and unload bulk liquids.
+An air compressor – which blows compressed air through a hose – is typically the preferred method as it’s more convenient and makes less of a mess.
 For unloading, the tank will have either a rear or center unload mechanism.
 With rear unload, there is a discharge valve in the back of the trailer.
 This is preferable when the driver is backing down a ramp to unload.
 With center unload, the trailer floor will slope down to the middle from the front and rear, and there is a valve in the center.
 Some center-unload tanks will have a pipe running along the middle of the tank so that it can also be unloaded in the rear.

 Specialized tanks